AriFordsham/GHCWiki/extensible-records.md

 # Label Namespace

 The proposals which are implemented as libraries put labels in conid (at the value level) and tycon (at the type level).
-In other words they must begin with capital letters, and not clash with any other constructor or type.
-If we want to support labels as first-class objects, this is essential so that we can distinguish labels from other objects.
+In other words they must begin with capital letters, not clash with any other constructor or type, and be declared before use.
+If we want to support labels as first-class objects, this is essential so that we can distinguish them from other objects.

-The other proposals allow arbitrary labels, and distinguish them by context.
+The other proposals allow labels to be arbitrary strings, and distinguish them by context.

 # Type Systems